Türkiye

 Organic Cotton + OEKO-TEX®

-GMO testing is required during certification if organic claims are made.
+GMO testing is required during certification of organic cotton.

-Organic cotton must test negative for GMOs during OEKO-TEX® ORGANIC COTTON or STANDARD 100 certification.
-If the requirements are met, products can be advertised as "organic cotton" or "GMO not detectable".
+Organic cotton must test negative for GMOs during OEKO-TEX® ORGANIC COTTON certification.

 Beyond Organic